 Stop in at the Hanging Rock interpretative centre for the lowdown on local history, mystery and geology.
 Join a guided tour for more tales, and spook yourself with a summer night tour.

 Bursting with colour

-You can almost forget the Rock's supposed supernatural forces during spring, when the area bursts with colour.
-The reserve is host to nearly 100 indigenous plants, and resident fauna includes 40 species of birds and koalas, kangaroos, sugar gliders, echidna and wallabies.
+The Rock's supernatural qualities are hard to doubt in spring, when the area bursts with colour.
+The reserve is home to nearly 100 indigenous plants, and resident fauna includes 40 species of birds and koalas, kangaroos, sugar gliders, echidna and wallabies.